-[updated 2017] Ringside Steakhouse has been closed, extensively remodeled and now reopened.
-I thought it was time to go back and update my review.
+[updated 2017] Ringside Steakhouse was been closed, extensively remodeled and has reopened.
+I thought it was time to go back and take another look.

 In the early 90’s, I had my first dinner at Ringside, yet I remember the night like it was yesterday.
 It was a cool, crisp winter evening.
 I wanted to impress a date, and knowing nothing about the Portland food scene, was told it would be a safe bet.
 Going inside was like stepping into a steakhouse circa 1960.
 It was dark and clubby with deeply padded burgundy booths.
 A large fireplace took up the center of the room, the fire pushing back the winter chill.
 Autographed photos of various celebrities lined the walls.
 I kept looking around, expecting to see the Rat Pack in the next booth.
 Attentive tuxedo-clad waiters did their best to make us feel special.
 The food was good, the date went well, and when we walked back out into the night, it had snowed several inches – the first snowfall I’d ever seen.

 I’ve never forgotten that night and looking back, it reminds me how much an evening can be influenced by factors other than the food.
 In later years, Ringside became shopworn, and the quality of the food slowly drifted downhill.
 In mid-2010, the owners temporarily moved the restaurant to the Fox Tower, and completely renovated and enlarged the original space, before moving back in March 2011.